What Matters When Building Universal Multilingual Named Entity Recognition Models?: Introduction

-Building on these insights, we train an optimized universal multilingual entity recognition model (\methodname{}).
-We achieve strong performance across seven multilingual NER benchmarks and consistently outperform existing multilingual NER models of comparable size and remains competitive with substantially larger generative models.
-Further, \methodname{} remains competitive in efficiency at both training and inference time.
-We release model checkpoints and code to support reproducibility and further research in multilingual NER.
+\paragraph{Contributions.}~Building on these insights, we train \methodname{}, an optimized universal multilingual NER model. \methodname{} achieves strong performance across seven multilingual NER benchmarks, consistently outperforming existing models of comparable size and remaining competitive with substantially larger generative models, while also being efficient at both training and inference time.
+We structure the paper around the design dimensions identified above, devoting a section to each, and we release model checkpoints and code to support reproducibility and further research in multilingual NER.

-We summarize our contributions as follows: \begin{itemize} \item We empirically investigate and identify critical design choices in universal multilingual named entity recognition, examining the effects of architectures, transformer backbones, loss functions, and training data. \item Based on these findings, we derive \methodname{}, a multilingual NER model that supports over 100 languages, and zero-shot evaluate it across multiple multilingual benchmarks, achieving state-of-the-art performance in many of them. \item We release the model checkpoints, training datasets, and training and evaluation code to facilitate reproducibility and further study in multilingual NER.\footnote{\url{https://github.com/whoisjones/otter}} \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We empirically investigate the critical design choices in universal multilingual NER, isolating the effects of architecture, transformer backbone, loss function, training data and language-specific thresholding. \item Building on these findings, we derive \methodname{}, a multilingual NER model supporting over 100 languages, and evaluate it zero-shot across multiple benchmarks, achieving state-of-the-art performance on many of them. \item We release the model checkpoints, training datasets, and training and evaluation code to facilitate reproducibility and further study in multilingual NER.\footnote{Removed for double-blind review.} \end{itemize}